Projects Recently Completed or In Progress by Accessible Design For The Blind

 This report involved an international and national survey of research, practice and materials for providing under-foot warning to blind pedestrians of the end of the pedestrian way and beginning a vehicular way.
 It includes case studies on installations of truncated dome detectable warnings in the U.S. ADB was responsible for all phases of writing and publication of this synthesis, the only comprehensive source of information on warning surfaces available in the national and international literature.
 This project was completed for the Access Board in 2000 and was referenced by the Public Rights of Way Access Advisory Committee (PROWAAC) in making recommendations for detectable warnings at curb ramps.

-Completed 2001 - View report Detectable Warnings: Synthesis of U.S. and International Practice
+View report Detectable Warnings: Synthesis of U.S. and International Practice

-Impact of curb ramps on safety of persons who are blind.
+Impact of curb ramps on safety of persons who are blind

 Dr. Bentzen was principal investigator on this project, and J. Barlow was project director.
 The project documented that pedestrians who are blind often fail to detect the presence of intersecting streets approached via curb ramps, and established the relationship between curb ramp slope and street detection.
 Ms. Barlow coordinated the data collection by consultants in eight cities throughout the U.S. on the effect of curb ramps on blind travelers and techniques and cues used by the blind participants.
 This project was also used by the PROWAAC in making recommendations for detectable warnings at curb ramps.